StackVista/stackstate-docs/use/concepts/health-state.md

 Health data from external monitoring systems can be sent to StackState using health synchronization.
 In this case, the health state is calculated by an external system based on its own rules.
 The calculated health state is then sent to StackState as a health stream and bound to the associated topology element.
 This approach is useful if you have existing health calculations defined externally, or if it isn't viable to send telemetry or events data to StackState and translate the health calculation rules.

-Existing StackPacks will provide health synchronization out of the box.
+Existing StackPacks offer health synchronization out of the box.

 {% hint style="success" "self-hosted info" %}